Become the advocate your child needs

 Take about 5 minutes to discover the approach to advocacy you use most frequently.
 This is based on the research by Audrey A. Trainor, professor of special education.

-Research on families* dealing with the special education system found one of four approaches to advocacy.
+Research on special education and parent advocacy identified one of four approaches to advocacy.

 • Intuitive Advocate